Need a labour ballpark first

 The best way to reduce pricing uncertainty is not a longer phone call.
 It is sending the few details that actually change the scope.

 Share the symptom, when it started, whether it is getting worse, and whether the issue is contained.
+That is especially useful for drain problems, leak detection, and diagnosis-first service calls.

 Sometimes.
 Quote-ready work like fixture swaps or some water heater replacements can often be ballparked earlier, especially with photos and model details.
 Hidden leaks, recurring blockages, mystery moisture, and intermittent issues usually need on-site diagnosis before anyone should promise a final price.